Home Maps Resources Calendar About

 In September 2014, the Town of Aquinnah’s application to take ownership of the lighthouse was approved, and the structure was officially awarded to the town on February 20, 2015.
 At the time of the transfer, $2.5 million of the $3 million needed for the move had been raised.
 Relocation of the tower was carried out over a three-day period in May 2015, after a concrete pad at the new site had been prepared.
 The lighthouse came to rest atop its new foundation at 11:10 a.m. on May 30, and a champagne bottle was smashed against the lighthouse to celebrate the end of its 175-foot journey.
 International Chimney Corporation, which moved Sankaty Head Lighthouse on Nantucket in 2007 and Highland Lighthouse and Nauset Lighthouse on Cape Cod in 1996, supervised the relocation and employed the services of Expert House Movers.

-While preparations were underway for moving the lighthouse, it was announced that its Fresnel lens, which has been on exhibit at Martha’s Vineyard Museum in Edgartown, will be relocated to the Marine Hospital in Vineyard Haven, where the museum will reopen in 2018.
-A new building will be constructed to display the lens, which is the museum’s most-prized possession.
+While preparations were underway for moving the lighthouse, it was announced that its Fresnel lens, which had been on exhibit at Martha’s Vineyard Museum in Edgartown, would be relocated to the Marine Hospital in Vineyard Haven, where the museum reopened in 2018.
+A new building was constructed to display the lens, which is the museum’s most-prized possession.
 While checking out the lens in May 2015 prior to its move, Fresnel lens expert Jim Woodward commented that the lens “was as close to factory-perfect” as any he had seen.

 Keepers: